collective/transmogrify.filesystem/README.txt

     Directories are always included regardless.
 Defaults to False.
 ``delimiter``
     A character that delimits data in your Metadata CSV file.
+``strict``
+    If this is set to True, transmogrify.filesystem will break if it finds a row of data in Metadata CSV which field-count does not match field-count of the first row in the CSV file.
 ``folder-type``
     The portal type for folders to create (if required).
 Defaults to 'Folder'.